AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2022-07-10-tech-twitter-burnout/index.md

 ---
 title: Tech Twitter Burnout
 description: Tech Twitter can be a great way to network with other developers and learn new things.
-But it can also take over your life.
+But it can also be unhealthy.
 keywords: [tech twitter, twitter]
 categories: [essay, writing, career, twitter]
 ---